SMOERLK/portal-api/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at taylor@laravel.com.
+If you discover a security vulnerability within Lumen, please send an e-mail to Taylor Otwell at nizar@opensource.lk .
 All security vulnerabilities will be promptly addressed.

 ## License